Time Out says

 There’s one main path on the island, the Po Toi Country Trail, which loops over the south of the island in a figure-of-eight.
 This loop takes in Po Toi's photogenic lighthouse as well as some dramatic and unusual rock formations.
 You can also take a short detour down a cliff and come face to face with two large Bronze Age carvings – now declared monuments.
 Back down near the village, try the 15-minute signposted detour up to Mo's Old House – the abandoned residence is reputedly haunted, thanks to the coffin-shaped rock that stands behind it.

 Finish up your day at the small village down in Tai Wan – the whole village is powered by a noisy, old-school electrical generator, which you can go and check out for yourself.
-Ming Kee seafood restaurant is highly regarded for its black pepper squid.
-You can also wander up to the Tin Hau temple – scenically perched on a rock to the far left of the village, it gives you really great views over the island and the surrounding ocean.
+You can also wander up to the Tin Hau temple – scenically perched on a rock to the far left of the village.
+It gives you really great views over the island and the surrounding ocean.

 How to get there: A public ferry runs from Stanley and Aberdeen piers on weekends, and from Aberdeen on Tuesdays and Thursdays.
 The ferry from Stanley takes 30 minutes, and around an hour from Aberdeen.